 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Adding authorized users to credit cards has many advantages.
 You can hit the minimum spends faster, earn more rewards through additional spending, plus some cards even offer a bonus for adding them.
 The Chase Sapphire Preferred® Card offered a 5,000 point bonus when you added an authorized user.
 But that benefit was just eliminated.
 Here are the pros and cons of this change.

 The Chase Sapphire Preferred is a valuable credit card that earns Chase Ultimate Rewards, some of the most valuable points in the travel world.
 With these points, you have the option to purchase travel, transfer to partners, or redeem for cash.

 There are no foreign transaction fees plus the card offers primary rental car insurance, making it is an excellent travel companion.
-There is a $95 annual fee that is waived the first year.
+There is a $95 annual fee.

 In addition to all of the perks mentioned above, there was no charge to add an authorized user to the Chase Sapphire Preferred card.
 Chase used to offer a 5,000 bonus for adding authorized users, giving cardholders a free opportunity to earn additional points at no cost.